This is the multi-page printable view of this section. Click here to print.

 </server>

-Supported publishers and corresponding server.ids are:
+Supported publishers are:

 Publisher (publisher ID)server.idWhat is needed

-Sonatype S01 on https://s01.oss.sonatype.org/ (sonatype-s01)sonatype-s01As above but using S01 instance.
+Sonatype S01 on https://s01.oss.sonatype.org/ (sonatype-s01)-As above but using S01 instance.

 Apache RAO on https://repository.apache.org/ (apache-rao)apache.releases.httpsAs above but using RAO instance.